If You Need Trial Lawyers Who Work Hard For You, We Get the Job Done

 If you are in business today, you sadly need to have a commercial litigation lawyer in your database.
-In today’s world, Commercial Litigation Attorney you face not only the fact that misunderstandings happen as we live at such a fast pace, but you also suffer from the fact that no matter what you do, some people will hurt you and still believe you are at fault.
-When reasoning and negotiation do not seem to get through to these people, you are left with only one option: to hire a commercial litigation attorney.
+In today’s fast-paced world, not only do misunderstandings happen, but they also may cause people to hurt you while believing that you are the one at fault.
+When reasoning and negotiation do not seem to get through to these people, you are left with only one option: hiring a commercial litigation attorney.

 If, on the other hand, you are in the offensive position, you are not under the same time pressure.
-If you have tried all the alternatives such as mediation, arbitration, and negotiation, then sometimes commercial litigation is all that you have left.
+If you have tried all the alternatives, such as mediation, arbitration and negotiation, then sometimes commercial litigation is all that you have left.
 Things to do and keep in mind include:

 - Organize your paperwork and your witnesses.
 Firms spend a lot of money having commercial lawyers and their paralegals organize boxes of paperwork that could easily be conducted by their own staff.
 The other advantage you enjoy by having your staff organize the paperwork is that they know the foundation of both your company and most likely the situation at hand.
 A paralegal who is new to the case has to figure everything out and then put it together for the first time.
 This alone will save you tens of thousands of dollars.

 - Stay away from the opposing party.
-Time after time, we have had clients who wanted to save on litigation costs keep communicating with the opposing party.
-What they don’t realize, is there is an art to negotiating a settlement.
-For example, if you show the opposing party that they did something wrong, that opposing party will more often than not try to justify the behavior, not apologize.
+Time after time, we have had clients who have wanted to save on litigation costs keep communicating with the opposing party.
+What they don’t realize is that there is an art to negotiating a settlement.
+For example, if you show the opposing party that they did something wrong, the opposing party will, more often than not, try to justify the behavior, not apologize.
 This is part of the concept of cognitive dissonance.
 As a result of presenting more and more proof, what can often happen is that the other side now is thoroughly convinced that you are to blame, and they dig their heels in further, meaning more litigation costs for you.

 - If you have everything organized and under control, the last step is, in our opinion, the most important.
 Develop a strategy.
-A good commercial litigation lawyer will guide his or her client in a direction, based on the current facts, a SWOT (Strength, Weakness, Opportunity, Threat) analysis, and past experience.
-Once you have developed an attack strategy, then it’s no different than war, use surprise, timing, and swiftness as your allies of choice and be relentless!
+A good commercial litigation lawyer will guide his or her client in a direction based on the current facts; a strengths, weaknesses, opportunities and threats (SWOT) analysis; and past experience.
+Once you have developed an attack strategy, then it’s no different than war – use surprise, timing and swiftness as your allies of choice, and be relentless!

 We have been conducting cases in the commercial litigation arena for 33 years.
-We are very strategic and that is why our clients don’t spend a lot of money with us.
-On the other hand, they will drive from Los Angeles, and fly from San Francisco to hire us, even though they are surrounded by lawyers.
+We are very strategic, and that is why our clients don’t spend a lot of money with us.
+On the other hand, they will drive from Los Angeles and fly from San Francisco to hire us, even though they are surrounded by lawyers in those cities.
 We would like that kind of a trust relationship with your firm as well.
-Call for a consultation and request our lead trial attorney at (619) 793-4827 and provide us with the opportunity to inspire you with confidence.
+Provide us with the opportunity to inspire you with confidence.
+Call for a consultation and request our lead trial attorney at 877-223-4684, or send us an email.